-A group of senior leaders will decide what the software should look like and determine a timeline and budget.
+A cross-functional group of senior leaders will decide what the software should look like and determine a timeline and budget.
 They will tell project managers / scrum masters to make a plan to complete within those time and budget constraints.

 Top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.